 Palm Canyon Drive

-The palm tree-lined Palm Canyon Drive is the main strip in the city, lined with all sorts of shops and restaurants.
-Hollywood stars of yesteryear flocked to Palm Springs as a vacation retreat and many of them are featured along the Palm Springs Walk of Stars here, like Marilyn Monroe, Frank Sinatra, and Shirley Temple.
-More interesting to your offspring, however, will be Fits4Kidds children’s apparel, Crystal Fantasy’s array of gems and jewelry, and the irreverent Just Fabulous gift shop.
+The palm tree-lined Palm Canyon Drive is the main strip in the city.
+It’s lined with all sorts of shops and restaurants.
+Most interesting to your offspring will be Fits4Kidds children’s apparel, Crystal Fantasy’s array of gems and jewelry, and the irreverent Just Fabulous gift shop.

 Palm Springs Outlet Malls

 To search for name brands and great deals, head to one of two outlet shopping malls.
 Cabazon Outlets features such stores as Adidas Outlet, Guess, and Sunglass Hut.
-Next door you’ll find a wider range of shops like Levi’s, Lululemon, American Eagle, Carter’s and much more at Desert Hills Premium Outlets.
+Next door you’ll find a wider range of shops like Levi’s, Lululemon, American Eagle, Carter’s, and much more at Desert Hills Premium Outlets.

 La Plaza shopping and restaurant area (Photo credit: andykazie, Depositphotos.com)